What is this?

 Where do I enter it?

 If the adjustment is an addition to income for Wisconsin, enter it in the Additions to Income Section.
 If it is a subtraction, enter it in the Subtractions from Income Section.
-Use Code 53 for either entry.
+Use Code 53 for either entry for prior years not applicable for tax year 2020.

 If you are choosing to claim the Subtraction from Income rather then the Itemized Deduction, you will need to remove the Charitable Contributions from the Schedule A prior to filing the state return.